shlinkio/shlink/README.md

     If you don't run this command regularly, the stats will say all visits come from *unknown* locations.

+* Update IP geolocation database: `/path/to/shlink/bin/cli visit:update-db`

+    When shlink is installed it downloads a fresh [GeoLite2](https://dev.maxmind.com/geoip/geoip2/geolite2/) db file.
+Running this command will update this file.

+    The file does not change very frequently, so it shouldn't be needed to run this command more than once per month.

 * Generate website previews: `/path/to/shlink/bin/cli short-url:process-previews`

     Running this will improve the performance of the `doma.in/abc123/preview` URLs, which return a preview of the site.